-There was a nice little quote that came out of "Postcards from the Edge."
+There was a nice little quote that came out of the film "Postcards from the Edge."
 It went something like this, "The main problem we face is the voice within that says 'it can't be done'".

 Positive thinking, or possibility thinking, is a way of viewing life.
-We can say to ourselves that life is beyond us and that we can't make much of an impression.
-All is lost, the game is up, the circumstances beyond us.
-Or we can look at life in a positive frame of mind and say to ourselves that everything is possible.
-The game isn't over until they blow the final whistle.
+We can say to ourselves that life is beyond us and that we can't make much of an impression - all is lost, the game is up, the circumstances beyond us.
+Or we can look at life in a positive frame of mind and say to ourselves that everything is possible - the game isn't over until they blow the final whistle.
 It is just a way of looking at life.
 The circumstances we face day-by-day can be viewed as either hostile events which are likely to defeat us, or new possibilities to experience and grow through.
 It's all in the viewing, the attitude.

 For us then, life is full of possibilities, especially the impossible possibilities promised by God.